-Thanks to Don Draper and a resurged popularity of old-school cocktails like the Old Fashioned and the Manhattan, bitters are all the rage.
+Bitters are all the rage in the cocktail scene, starring in old-school beverages like the Manhattan and Old Fashioned.
 We've put together a little primer all about bitters and how they can help you seriously up your cocktail game—particularly if you're ready to take on making them at home.

 What are Bitters?

 Bitters are ultra concentrated liquid extracts.
-They're similar to the vanilla extract you use in baking, except they use other kinds of seeds, herbs, flowers, roots, etc. to achieve their herbal (and, yes, bitter) flavor.
+They're similar to the vanilla extract you use in baking, except they use other kinds of seeds, herbs, flowers, or roots to achieve their herbal (and, yes, bitter) flavor.
 These pre-Prohibition-style tinctures are mainly used in cocktails, where just a dash can add a sophisticated, nuanced flavor to an otherwise unexciting drink.

-The most common bitter is Angostura: name-brand aromatic bitters made up of a laundry list of ingredients that, confusingly, doesn't actually include Angostura bark, but does include a bitter root called gentian.
+The most common bitter is Angostura ($7, walmart.com), name-brand aromatic bitters made up of a laundry list of ingredients that, confusingly, doesn't actually include Angostura bark, but does include a bitter root called gentian.

 How to Make Your Own Bitters

-Aromatics can include everything from fruit peels and dried fruit, to herbs such as mint, rosemary, and sage, to all kinds of spices.
+Aromatics can include everything from citrus peels and dried fruit, to herbs such as mint, rosemary, and sage, to all kinds of spices.
 You can even use coffee beans and toasted nuts.

 The alcohol should be heavy duty: think 100 proof (or 50 percent alcohol-by-volume, or ABV), at least.
 Vodka and grain alcohol (such as Everclear) have the cleanest flavor, though bourbon, rye, or rum can make for interesting spinoffs.
 No need to buy anything fancy—a brand like Smirnoff will do just fine.

 There are several methods for making bitters.
-The recipe above combines all ingredients at once; I prefer infusing the botanicals individually and then blending the tinctures together at the end to suit your taste.
+You can combine all the ingredients at once; I prefer infusing the botanicals individually and then blending the tinctures together at the end to suit your taste.

 Step 1: In small jars, put one spice/herb/fruit/etc. at the bottom—one to two teaspoons, coarsely chopped—and cover with about 4 oz. of alcohol.
 Cover the jar tightly, and don't forget to label what's inside!